West Semitic Syllabic and Consonantal Scripts

 B T. P K ` M could be syllabic or consonantal.

-If D is there, it would be the proto-consonantal script, otherwise it is neo-consonatal, but still in the Bronze Age, closer to the Lakish dagger than the arrowheads from the Levant <ARROWHEADS>.
+If D is there, this would definitely be the proto-consonantal script, otherwise it could be neo-consonantal or proto-consonantal, but still in the Bronze Age, closer to the Lakish dagger than the arrowheads from the Levant <ARROWHEADS>.